MLOps-essi-upc/taed2-PedestrianDetection/README.md

 Considerations for execution
 ------------

 It is extremely important that the user executing the code from this repository has his own kaggle credentials in the correct folder.
-It is also important to note that if the user is not a member of the DagsHub repository he will not have the necessary credential to run MLFlow experiments.
+It is also important to note that if the user is not a member of the DagsHub repository he will not have the necessary credentials to run MLFlow experiments.
 If these requirements are not met, the code will not function correctly.